How Much MONEY Do Twitch Streamers REALLY Make The Year 2022

 How much does a streamer with 1000 views make?

-now this is where the money starts ramping up viewers can pay $5.00 a month to be subscribed to a channel and in exchange to get a few benefits such as a special sub badge you know access to sub emotes for.
+now this is where the money starts ramping up viewers can pay $5.00 a month to be subscribed to a channel and in exchange to get a few benefits such as a special sub badge you know access to sub emotes.

-example my sub emotes include a three-part dab emote and if your sub of mine you can use this dab emote anywhere on Twitch to get the attention I would also like to point out that I understand dabbing is not cool I just do it ironically.
+For example, my sub emotes include a three-part dab emote and if your sub of mine you can use this dab emote anywhere on Twitch to get attention I would also like to point out that I understand dabbing is not cool I just do it ironically.

 I don’t really dab because I think it’s cool or anything streamers can also set their chat to sub-mode only which means only people who are subscribed to paying that 5 bucks a month kept talking chat.